 University of Michigan

 In The Media

 Dr. Mack performed rotations in gynecologic oncology and head and neck cancer at M.D.
 Anderson Cancer Center in Houston.
-After completing his residency, he has maintained a private practice with strong emphasis in treating prostate cancer, head and neck cancer and breast cancer, and the ever-changing technology of radiation oncology.
-Dr. Mack is trained in stereotactic body radiotherapy SBRT/SABR) for lung cancer using his new state-of-the-art equipment.
+After completing his residency, he has maintained a private practice with strong emphasis in treating prostate cancer, head and neck cancer, and breast cancer, using the ever-changing technology of radiation oncology.
+Dr. Mack is trained in stereotactic body radiotherapy (SBRT/SABR) for lung cancer using his new state-of-the-art equipment.
 He also performs Hippocampal Sparing Whole Brain IMRT that can potentially diminish long term side effects.

 To view Prostate Cancer Videos featuring Dr. Mack, click here.

 Dr. Mack has been very active on the board of Handi-Dogs, a non-profit organization dedicated to training service and therapy dogs for seniors and those with disabilities.
 He is a cancer survivor himself after battling Acute Leukemia with chemotherapy, total body radiation, and a bone marrow transplant.
 He is now in excellent health after a full recovery and appreciates the insights he gained “on the other side of the stethoscope”.
 He enjoys CrossFit, running, camping, photography, and reading, with his weimaraners nearly always at his side.